mturley/uxd-exercises/README.md

 * **Babel** enables me to use modern [ES6+](http://es6-features.org/) language features and React's optional [JSX](https://facebook.github.io/react/docs/introducing-jsx.html) element syntax, by transpiling these into plain JavaScript (ES5) for support in all browsers.
 * **webpack** makes for a very convenient deployment artifact, is becoming the standard for modern web app bundling, and provides fancy development tools that I enjoy using.
 * **npm** comes along with using Node, and it provides a dead-simple `scripts` option in `package.json` for adding build tasks to your Node package without needing the bulk of additional build tools like Gulp, Grunt, or Maven.

-I find the above stack to be an elegant and performant solution to the front-end needs of most web applications today, perhaps with the addition of some more interesting visualization frameworks.

 I took the following steps to build this application: